PENGLU-WashU/IMC_Denoise/README.md

 ![Suggestions](https://img.shields.io/badge/suggestions-welcome-green)

 # IMC-denoise connection to steinbock:

+These edits are intended to allow the simple integration of IMC_denoise with the data structures produced by the steinbock package: https://github.com/BodenmillerGroup/steinbock

+Specifically, the edits allow the uptake of multi-channel .tiffs by IMC_denoise in a distinct file structure (all .tiffs in one folder, no sub-folders).

+Changes:

 --> edited the DeepSNiF_DataGenerator.py file (in the IMC_denoise\DeepSNiF_utils folder)

       - modified file so that the package can ingest multi-channel .tiff data

       - This was only designed to be accessible through a python / Jupyter notebook script -- I am uncertain of how this would be integrated with the docker portion of IMC_denoise

-      - This funcitonality is optionally set as part of the DeepSNiF Data Generator class
+      - This functionality is optionally set as part of the DeepSNiF Data Generator class

       - The original single-channel .tiff format should remain the default behavior (multi-channel must be explicitly defined to get the new behaviour)